FahimKamal/UE5_Survivor_io/README.md

 3. Click Play and start your magical survival journey!

-4. Or Go to the release section and download the latest build of the game.
+4. Or go to the release section and download the game's latest build.

 ---